calekochenour/remote-sensing-textbook/README.md

 ### `content/`

-Contains source files for the textbook content (both pre-build and post-build).
+Contains source files for the Jupyter Book content (both pre-build and post-build).

-### `notebooks/`

-Contains Jupyter Notebooks for the Python code in the textbook (independent of the textbook build).

 ### `Makefile`